randarp/typed-contract/Documents/Wiki/Accessing typed-contract.md

 ## Module

 ### JavaScript
-There is a module called “typedcontract” that can be accessed using either the require or define syntax.
+There is a module called “typed-contract” that can be accessed using either the require or define syntax.

 #### Boolean validator
 	var localVariable = true;
-	var typedcontract = require("typedcontract");
+	var typedcontract = require("typed-contract");
 	var result = typedcontract.contract.In(localVariable).IsTrue();

 #### Array validator
-	define(['typedcontract'], function(typedcontract) {
+	define(['typed-contract'], function(typedcontract) {
 		describe("typed-contract with module syntax RequireJS via JavaScript", function() {
 			it("IsNotNull returns the right validator with a string array", function() {
 				// arrange